DaitTan/part_x_documentation/docs/source/Inputs.rst

 Once the black-box function and the parameters are defined, we can run the code.

-If we are using psy-staliro and pasing the Part-X as an optimizer, we csn define the parameters as follows and pass them as options to psy-staliro.
+If we are using psy-staliro and passing the Part-X as an optimizer, we csn define the parameters as follows and pass them as options to psy-staliro.

 .. code-block:: python